Edwards, Hollis-Jefferson duel highlights U.S. rout

 Team USA coach Steve Kerr had seen enough late in the third, calling timeout to take out his starters.
 Edwards said farewell by tossing in a 35-footer that didn't count.

-The move was made for Ingram's benefit, as he was struggling acting mostly as a spot-up shooter.
-With the second unit, he was able to play with the ball more in his hands as he's used to with the New Orleans Pelicans.
+The move was made for Ingram's benefit, as he was struggling mostly as a spot-up shooter.
+With the second unit, he was able to play with the ball more in his hands, as he's used to with the New Orleans Pelicans.

 Ingram immediately looked more comfortable as a playmaker and had his best game in Manila, racking up five assists with seven points in 15 minutes.